ISC's New Static Website

 ISC is not only a publisher of open source, we are also a consumer.
 When I think about the open source that we use at ISC, a small, 35-person company, I can come up with quite a list without much effort.

 We aren’t perfect either: we support a few of these projects financially, we support a few of them technically, and some of them, we don’t support at all:

-ISC is not profitable, but we are at least able to pay our software engineers a living wage, and provide (depending on their location) health insurance.
+ISC is non-profit, but we are at least able to pay our software engineers a living wage, and provide (depending on their location) health insurance.
 If your employer is profitable, and able to pay you a living wage, consider advocating for contributions to the open source projects you use in your job.
-Even small contributions ($100? $500?) will make a difference to these programs and is still a bargain for software you use every day.
+Even small contributions ($100? $500?) will make a difference to these programs and are still a bargain for software you use every day.